MaxIsOntoSomething/Trade-a-saurus-Rex-/README.md

 - Python 3.7 or higher
 - A Binance account
-- A Telegram account for notifications
+- A Telegram account for notifications (optional)

 ### Installation